 Commercial steel products contain small amounts of various elements in addition to those listed.
 These small quantities are frequently referred to as "trace" or "residual" elements that generally originate in the raw materials used.
-Steel products may contain the following trace or residual elements at below 0.1%: calcium, aluminum, titanium, arsenic, lead, tin, niobium, boron, chromium, cobalt, copper, vanadium, zirconium, molybdenum, and nickel.
+Steel products may contain the following trace or residual elements including typical percentages for the elements identified: Chromium (<1%), Manganese (<1%).